danielrichman/python-ucam-webauth/docs/source/security.rst

 * include that string as `params` in the :class:`ucam_webauth.Request`
 * check that they match in the :class:`ucam_webauth.Response`

-The principle is similar to that of an XSS token for submitting forms.
+The principle is similar to that of an CSRF token for submitting forms.

 This is what :class:`ucam_webauth.flask_glue.AuthDecorator` does.